Evaluating Cooling Center Coverage Using Persistent Homology of a Filtered Witness Complex: Introduction

-In a study that aimed to identify protective measures against heat-wave related deaths, Bouchama found that visiting air conditioned environments was strongly associated with better health outcomes \cite{Bouchama}.
+In a study that aimed to identify such protective measures, Bouchama et al.\ found that visiting air conditioned environments was strongly associated with better health outcomes \cite{Bouchama}.
 In fact, the meta-analysis showed that those who visited air conditioned places had an approximately 66\% lower likelihood of heat-related mortality.
 However, approximately 28.6\% of housing units in the United States do not have air conditioning \cite{Kim}.
 Furthermore, certain populations are more likely to lack air conditioning due to limited financial and social resources \cite{Kim}.
-Therefore, it is important for cities to offer free, accessible, public cooling spaces during extreme heat events.
-Cooling centers can include buildings such as libraries, community centers, and senior centers \cite{Kim}.
+Therefore, it is important for cities to offer free, accessible, public cooling centers, such as libraries, community centers, and senior centers \cite{Kim} during extreme heat events.
 It is imperative not only to increase the quantity of cooling centers but also to strategically position them in areas of highest necessity, taking into account factors such as the demographics within the city and existing cooling center locations.
-Currently, as Kim addresses, the distribution of cooling centers is not always optimized to maximize access \cite{Kim}.
-Altogether, these findings motivate our emphasis on studying the geographic distribution of cooling centers within cities in the United States.
+Recent work shows that the distribution of cooling centers is not always optimized to maximize access \cite{Kim}.